 Index...

-This first view of Holy Trinity Church was taken by our son, Steven, when he was only 8 years old.
-The view is from Broadgate with the Cathedral Lanes shopping centre just visible to the right, and the spire of the old cathedral in the background.
+his first view of Holy Trinity Church was taken by our son, Steven, when he was only 8 years old.
+We are looking from Broadgate, with the Cathedral Lanes shopping centre just visible to the right, and the spire of the old cathedral in the background.

-This is one of the few buildings of stature that escaped destruction during the bombing raids of the second world war.
-It was not simply a lucky escape though.... the church vicar (Canon Graham Clitheroe) and a team of fire-fighters bravely averted the danger from the falling incendiaries during the heaviest raid on November 14th 1940.
+This church was one of the few buildings of stature that escaped destruction during the bombing raids of the second world war.
+It was not simply a lucky escape, however.... the vicar, Canon Graham Clitheroe, and a team of dedicated fire-fighters bravely averted the danger from the falling incendiaries during the heaviest raid on November 14th 1940.

-Trinity Nave On entering Holy Trinity, it becomes apparent that much attention has been paid to detail in every direction.
-It is an extremely ornate building, well lit through a multitude of large windows and has many features of interest, one such example being the pulpit, seen in this photograph, which was built around 1470 and is one of the highest in the country.
+On entering Holy Trinity, it becomes apparent that much attention has been paid to detail in every direction.
+It is an extremely ornate building, well lit through a multitude of large windows, and has many features of interest, one such example being the pulpit, seen in the photograph on the right, which was built around 1470 and is one of the highest in the country.

 Until early in 2019 you could find at the south east corner of the church a replica of the ancient Coventry Cross which had stood in Cross Cheaping from 1544 until the 1770s.
 It has since been removed and been reconstructed not very far from its original location.